Rent control in Massachusetts: Extension for some tenants

-Attempts to restore rent control
+21st century

+Massachusetts has one of the lowest rates of new housing production anywhere in the country.
 In the years between 2012 and 2024, the rise in the median gross rent in Massachusetts rose nearly 30% faster than the median household income did across the Commonwealth.
-Massachusetts has one of the lowest rates of new housing production anywhere in the country.
+From 2000 to 2024, rent grew about 1% more per year than the consumer price index.
 In response, some have called for a return to rent control as a way to prevent tenants from being evicted and neighborhoods from becoming gentrified.

+At the same time, the costs landlords have to maintain their properties grew even faster.
+In 2023 alone, property insurance rose 26%.

-However, there is "a general consensus among economists" that instituting rent control would not solve the affordable housing crisis facing the state.
+There is "a general consensus among economists" that instituting rent control would not solve the affordable housing crisis facing the state.
 The Brookings Institution wrote that "while rent control appears to help current tenants in the short run, in the long run it decreases affordability, fuels gentrification, and creates negative spillovers on the surrounding neighborhood."

 Legislative efforts

 State representative Mike Connolly has proposed bills to restore rent control in the Massachusetts House of Representatives for years without success.
 In a 2020 effort, Connolly proposed a rent control measure as an amendment to an economic development bill in the House; it failed 22–136.
-During the 2019–2020 Massachusetts legislature, state representative Dave Rogers presented a bill to enable municipalities to enact rent stabilization.
+During the 2019–2020 Massachusetts legislature, state representative Dave Rogers presented a bill to enable municipalities to enact rent control.
 The bill received a favorable report from the committee on Housing and was referred to committee on House Steering, Policy and Scheduling, but no further action was taken during the legislative session.

 Rogers, along with state representative Sam Montaño, presented a similar bill during the 2023–2024 Massachusetts legislature.
 The committee on Housing authorized a study order on the bill.
 The bill was reintroduced during the 2025–2026 Massachusetts legislature.
 State senator Patricia D. Jehlen presented related bills during the 2021–2022, 2023–2024, and 2025–2026 legislative sessions.

 Mayor Michelle Wu proposed re-instituting rent control in Boston via a home rule petition in 2023.
 Her proposal was criticized by both the real estate community, which opposes any form of rent control, and rent control advocates for not going far enough.
 The Boston Real Estate Board launched a campaign to oppose Wu's measure, saying it will discourage housing production in a city and a region that already has an acute shortage, will make maintaining properties more difficult, and will hurt tax revenues.
 The measure did not pass.

-Ballot measures

-2023
+2023 ballot measure

-In 2023, Connolly organized a last minute effort to restore rent control via ballot initiative at the 2024 Massachusetts election.
-He suspended the campaign several months later when he only got 10,000 of the 75,000 signatures needed to put it on the ballot.
+In 2023, Connolly organized a last-minute-effort to restore rent control via ballot initiative at the 2024 Massachusetts election.
+He suspended the campaign several months later when he only received 10,000 of the 75,000 signatures needed to put it on the ballot.